A condition affected by ulceration, neuropathy, and/or peripheral arterial disease is known as a diabetic foot.

-This is a condition that can cause lowered pain sensation, affect the daily activities and confidence of a person.
-So, these are the causes, symptoms, and ways you can treat diabetic foot.
+This is a condition that can cause lowered pain sensation, and affect the daily activities and confidence of a person.
+So, these are the causes, symptoms, and ways people can treat diabetic foot.

 There are many reasons that can cause this condition.
-Some of which are: chronic nerve damage, infection on an ingrown toenail, smoking and bad footwear.
+Some of these are chronic nerve damage, infection on an ingrown toenail, smoking, and bad footwear.
 In addition, this can lead to bad blood circulation and trauma to the foot.

 There are many ways to recognize the different symptoms and possible signs of a diabetic foot:

 - Fungal infections on the skin of the feet;

 - Toes: bent, irritated, bunions or turned toward the second toe;